AlexisBogroff/Copilot-Web/README.md

 ### How to prompt

 #### One-shot prompt
-!!! warning Context
+> [!WARNING]
-      The context is **very important**: more information = less room for chance in the answer from Copilot.
+> The context is **very important**: more information = less room for chance in the answer from Copilot.
 It's like asking something to a new employee that know nothing about your company, your objectives, your ways.

 From [Microsoft tips](https://support.microsoft.com/en-us/topic/cooking-up-a-great-prompt-getting-the-most-from-copilot-7b614306-d5aa-4b62-8509-e46674a29165?ocid=CopilotLab_SMC_Article_GetTips):
 - **Goal**